Pont-de-l'Isère

-Pont-de-l'Isère (/fr/, literally Bridge of the Isère) is a French commune, located in the department of Drôme and the Auvergne-Rhône-Alpes region.
+Pont-de-l'Isère (/fr/; 'Bridge of the Isère'; Occitan: Lo Pònt d'Isèra) is a French commune, located in the Drôme department in the Auvergne-Rhône-Alpes region.
 This town really emerged in 1866 when it was separated from La Roche-de-Glun.
 Its name comes from the bridge which crosses the Isère to the south of the town, built in 1822 after the old wooden bridge burned down in 1814.

 Geography

 Pont-de-l'Isère is best known for the fact that it is located on the 45th parallel north.
-The municipality is located 9 km south of Tain-l'Hermitage (chief town of canton) and 9 km north of Valence.
-Municipalities that are the closest are La Roche-de-Glun and Beaumont-Monteux.
+The commune is located 9 km south of Tain-l'Hermitage (seat of the canton) and 9 km north of Valence.
+Towns that are the closest are La Roche-de-Glun and Beaumont-Monteux.

 Twin towns

 Pont-de-l'Isère is twinned with: